WIC is an equal opportunity provider

 - Offered for moms with infants ready to start solids.

-- Class for infants beginning to explore table foods and drinking from a cup.
+- Class for infants beginning to explore table foods & drinking from a cup.

-WIC is striving to increase the incidence and duration of breastfeeding among women enrolled in the program
+WIC strives to increase the incidence & duration of breastfeeding among women enrolled in the program

 - Breastfeeding classes are offered twice a month to WIC participants.